 - Leading organizer and member participation in the union’s organizing, wider movement, and political programs.

-- Representing the union in its relationships with political, community and labor leaders and organization, as required.
+- Representing the union in its relationships with political, community, and labor leaders and organizations, as required.

 - Serving on the Officer and Senior Program Team to analyze and implement union programs.

-- At least five years as a union organizer or staff person with responsibility for organizing, member representation, and program implementation.
+- Experience as a union organizer or staff person with responsibility for organizing, member representation, and program implementation.

 - Experience negotiating collective bargaining agreements and developing and executing contract campaigns.